cansik/visiongraph/README.md

 from visiongraph import vg
 vg.create_graph(vg.VideoCaptureInput()).then(vg.ImagePreview()).open()
 ```

-The main goal is to implement a platform independent and high performance framework for day-to-day computer vision tasks.

 ## Installation
 Visiongraph supports python `3.10` and `3.11`.
 Other versions might work as well but are not officially supported.